 • Completed virtual reality CNDS referral form

-• Details about the young person’s situation specific anxiety, phobia/fear (including specific details about the situation that provokes anxiety, frequency of occurrence, impact on the child and family)
+• Details about the young person’s specific phobia, (including details about the situation that provokes anxiety, frequency of occurrence, impact on the child and family)

 • Summary of current diagnoses/formulation